Bedroom count

 Share of Manhattan Beach rentals at each price point

-Average rent prices in Manhattan Beach have remained the same over the last month and have increased by 5% since last year.
+Average rent prices in Manhattan Beach have increased by 31% over the last month and have decreased by 12% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.